chazeprasad/slate/source/includes/api/alert/_delete.md

 }
 ```

-This endpoint retrieves a specific Alert.
+This endpoint deletes a specific Alert.

 ### HTTP Request